rachfop/takomo-docs/docs/stacks/managing-secrets.md

   - secrets
 ---

 Managing secrets, such as database credentials and various authorization tokens, is a common problem that is quite hard to automate.
-Takomo offers one way to tackle this problem with stack secrets that are declared locally and persisted to AWS Systems Manager Parameter Store as encrypted parameters.
+Takomo offers one way to tackle this problem with stack secrets declared locally and persisted to AWS Systems Manager Parameter Store as encrypted parameters.

 ## Configuring Secrets

 Secret configuration contains only name and description for the secrets, but the actual values are never stored to the local disk.

-You use `secret` property to declare stack secrets.
-It's an object whose keys are secret names and values are objects containing descriptions for the corresponding secrets.
+You use the `secret` property to declare stack secrets.
+It's an object whose keys are secret names, and values are objects containing descriptions for the corresponding secrets.

 #### Example